uoy-cs-eng2/mdbook-practicals/src/practicals/micronaut-kafka/03-checkin-stats.md

 Note: by invoking the consumer methods directly, we're testing the logic of our consumer in isolation of the Kafka cluster.
 This simplifies the tests, as we do not need to prepare the Kafka cluster before each test.
-We are making the assumption that the core logic of connecting to the Kafka cluster and consuming a given topic has been thoroughly tested by the Micronaut Kafka project already.
+Later in the module, we will discuss how to automate *end-to-end* tests that cover the interactions between all the parts.

 ## Writing the controller